“If there was no New Orleans, America would just be a bunch of free people dying of boredom.”

 Rebirth Brass Band has been playing Tuesday Nights at the Maple Leaf Bar (8316 Oak St.) for over 22 years.
 It used to be $5 to get in, but now it’s $20 due to their rising popularity.
 But it’s worth every penny.
 If you’re in the Big Easy on a Tuesday don’t miss this show!

-58. Check out the Le Bon Temps Show
+58. Groove with the Soul Rebels at Le Bon Temps

 If you’re not in the Big Easy on a Tuesday don’t fret!
 You can see the second best weekly show in town – the Soul Rebels at Le Bon Temps (4801 Magazine St.) every Thursday Night.
 Can’t make it on Thursday?
 Then stop by on Friday for free oysters starting at 7:00pm until they’re gone.